jacqueskang/EventBus/README.md

     }
 ```

-3. Optionally implement an handler to subscribe to the event published from memory bus
+3. Optionally implement one or multiple handlers subscribing to the event

 ```csharp
     class MyEventHandler : IEventHandler<MyEvent>